Elements of impact investing

-The practice of impact investing is further defined by the following four core characteristics:
+The practice of impact investing is further defined by the following elements.

 INTENTIONALITY An investor’s intention to have a positive social or environmental impact through investments is essential to impact investing.